DPDK/dpdk/doc/guides/nics/af_packet.rst

 and kernel, that's used to send and receive packets.
 This helps reducing system calls and the copies needed between user space and Kernel.

-The PACKET_FANOUT_HASH behaviour of AF_PACKET is used for frame reception.
+The PACKET_FANOUT_HASH behavior of AF_PACKET is used for frame reception.

 Options and inherent limitations
 --------------------------------

 The following options can be provided to set up an af_packet port in DPDK.
-Some of these, in turn, will be used to configure the PAKET_MMAP settings.
+Some of these, in turn, will be used to configure the PACKET_MMAP settings.

 *   ``iface`` - name of the Kernel interface to attach to (required);
 *   ``qpairs`` - number of Rx and Tx queues (optional, default 1);